-If the Monitor is unable within thirty (30) days to resolve a problem brought to her attention pursuant to subparagraph (b), above, she may file a report with the parties' counsel, any of whom may, in turn, seek enforcement of the Consent Decree pursuant to paragraph 13 of the Decree.
+If the Monitor is unable within thirty (30) days to resolve a problem brought to attention pursuant to subparagraph (b), above, the Monitor may file a report with the parties' counsel, any of whom may, in turn, seek enforcement of the Consent Decree pursuant to paragraph 13 of the Decree.

-6. In carrying out her duties under paragraph l2(b)(i) of the Consent Decree (issuance of written reports), the Monitor shall make such reports available to the public upon request.
-The Monitor shall not include in her reports any information that is prohibited from disclosure by the Privacy Act.
+6. In carrying out the duties under paragraph l2(b)(i) of the Consent Decree (issuance of written reports), the Monitor shall make such reports available to the public upon request.
+The Monitor shall not include in those reports any information that is prohibited from disclosure by the Privacy Act.

-7. In carrying out her duties under paragraph 12(b)(ii) of the Consent Decree (resolving class members' problems), the Monitor has broad authority to work with claimants [and any others] through correspondence, by telephone, and, if necessary, in person to attempt to resolve class members' problems, including problems involving injunctive relief (defined in paragraph of the Consent Decree) [and any other specifically enumerated problems].
-To fully carry out her duties, the Monitor is encouraged to establish a mechanism through which her office can meet with claimants personally when necessary.
+7. In carrying out duties under paragraph 12(b)(ii) of the Consent Decree (resolving class members' problems), the Monitor has broad authority to work with claimants [and any others] through correspondence, by telephone, and, if necessary, in person to attempt to resolve class members' problems, including problems involving injunctive relief (defined in paragraph of the Consent Decree) [and any other specifically enumerated problems].
+To fully carry out the duties, the Monitor is encouraged to establish a mechanism through which claimants can be met personally when necessary.

-In carrying out her duties under paragraph of the Consent Decree (directing reexamination of claims), upon the filing of a Petition for Monitor Review, the Monitor shall review relevant materials and decide whether to order reexamination in accordance with the following procedures:
+In carrying out duties under paragraph of the Consent Decree (directing reexamination of claims), upon the filing of a Petition for Monitor Review, the Monitor shall review relevant materials and decide whether to order reexamination in accord with the following procedures: